SafeCare BC Logo

 • Take preventative measures that help avoid the ill effects of heat stress.

-• Identify your organization’s written safety procedures if anyone is showing signs of heat exhaustion or heat stroke.
+• Identify your organization’s written safety procedures if anyone shows signs of heat exhaustion or heat stroke.

 Notes to the huddle leader